Manage Your Business

 Another common issue is when a customer says they did not receive a product or service.
 To avoid this, ship using official tracking through a post office or other delivery service.
 If an item is expensive, says Ward, he often will use the signature confirmation facility offered by shippers.
-That way, if there is a dispute resolution, he can generally show that the card owner signed for the goods.
+That way, if there is a dispute, he can generally show that the card owner signed for the goods.

 Disputes are often labor intensive and time consuming to process; it generally takes three months, and supporting documentation must be sent back and forth by mail or fax.
-One way to avoid this problem is by using an online tool such as Chase Merchant Services' online dispute resolution management system.
+One way to avoid this problem is by using an online tool such as Chase Merchant Services' online chargeback management system.
 This is an electronic tool used by both merchants and Chase's team that can reduce the amount of time it takes to respond to disputes, upload documents and track the progress in real time.

 5. Take advantage of new technology

 Mobile technology now enables businesses to increase sales and enhance the customer experience.
 For example, a small businesses can take a mobile payment at the front of the store while there's a line at the back with the register.